fenglinglwb/EDT/README.md

 ## Citation
     @article{li2021efficient,
-      title={On Efficient Transformer and Image Pre-training for Low-level Vision}, author={Li, Wenbo and Lu, Xin and Lu, Jiangbo and Zhang, Xiangyu and Jia, Jiaya}, journal={arXiv preprint arXiv:2112.10175},
+      title={On Efficient Transformer and Image Pre-training for Low-level Vision}, author={Li, Wenbo and Lu, Xin and Qian, Shengju and Lu, Jiangbo and Zhang, Xiangyu and Jia, Jiaya}, journal={arXiv preprint arXiv:2112.10175},
       year={2021}
     }